RMIT graduation ceremonies

 Key dates for:

-Note: If your result release date falls after the 26 November 2018, you will not be eligible to graduate in the 2018 Melbourne December ceremony even if the assessment has been finalised early.
+Note: If your result release date falls after the 26 November 2018, you're unfortunately unable to graduate at the 2018 Melbourne Graduation Ceremony.
+However, you may apply next year to graduate at a 2019 ceremony.

 Melbourne graduation parade